 What is a Help desk Software?

 It goes by many names – help desk, customer support desk, or service desk software.
-But, by definition, a help desk software enables the companies to resolve customer issues efficiently by simply automating complaint resolution process with ticket management.
+But, by definition, a help desk support system enables the companies to resolve customer issues efficiently by simply automating complaint resolution process with ticket management.
 The lines can sometimes be blurred between a help desk management system or IT service management.
 But, the help desk is primarily focused on managing customer concerns whereas, IT service management caters to the needs of the internal functioning as well.

-Now that we have established what a Help desk software is, let us move onto why it is important for an organization to buy an efficient help desk solution.
+Now that we have established what a Help desk software is, let us move onto why it is important for an organization to buy an efficient help desk software solution.